Marketing + PR

 Parking & Live Shots

-- Media personnel may park in the short-term lot, long-term lot, or parking garage.
-Long-term parking stubs will be validated by AVL staff, time permitting.
+- Media personnel may park in the hourly lot, daily lot or parking garage.
+Parking will be validated by AVL staff, time permitting.

 - Media trucks providing a live shot or satellite feed must coordinate parking with the Marketing Department.